-In late January 2019, Green Hills Public Library District is becoming the newest member of the SWAN library consortium!
+Green Hills Public Library District is the newest member of the SWAN library consortium!
 What does this mean for you?
-Most importantly, you’ll have access to the entire SWAN catalog, which includes over 8.5 million items.
+You now have access to the entire SWAN catalog, which includes over 8.5 million items.
 You can also expect easier checkouts at other SWAN libraries and less waiting for popular materials, among other things.
-Another change will be in the appearance of our online catalog.
-Luckily, SWAN uses the same catalog interface as us, so your experience using the new online catalog will be familiar.

 Does this change increase my taxes?